m4tchka/Planned-VN-style-game/README.md

 - Clicking on the textbox advances the dialogue,

-- Clicking on a choice (if/ when they appear)
+- Clicking on a choice (if/ when they appear) goes down that "route" of the story

 - Pressing skip skips to the end of the current scene